This article was updated February 21, 2023.

-Community Development Entities (CDEs) are financial intermediaries with a track record of making loans and investments in underserved areas.
-CDEs apply for an annual allocation of NMTCs from the CDFI fund to enable them to facilitate these investments that ultimately generate NMTCs, which are utilized by investors.
+CDEs are financial intermediaries with a track record of making loans and investments in underserved areas.
+CDEs apply for an annual allocation of NMTCs from the CDFI fund to enable them to facilitate these investments that ultimately generate NMTCs, which are used by investors.

-A QEI is an equity investment in a CDE provided that such investment is acquired by the investor in exchange for cash and substantially all of the cash is used by the CDE to make Qualified Low-Income Community Investments (QLICIs).
+A QEI is an equity investment in a CDE with the provision that the investment is acquired in exchange for cash, and substantially all the cash is used by the CDE to make Qualified Low-Income Community Investments (QLICIs).
 The amount of the QEI is multiplied by 39% to determine the amount of NMTCs generated.

 A QLICI is either a loan or equity investment made by the CDE to a qualified active low-income community business (QALICB).
-QLICIs are predominately structured as interest only loans and are utilized by the QALICB to complete the project or underlying mission of the investment.
+QLICIs are predominately structured as interest only loans and are usedby the QALICB to complete the project or underlying mission of the investment.

 The QALICB is the ultimate beneficiary of the NMTC financing.
-It is the business entity that will utilize the NMTC proceeds to complete the project that will ultimately benefit the low-income community.
+It’s the business entity that will use the NMTC proceeds to complete the project that will ultimately benefit the low-income community.

 What Projects Qualify for New Markets Tax Credit Financing?

-Most businesses or not-for-profit organizations located in a qualified census tract or serving low-income persons could potentially qualify for NMTC financing.
+Most businesses or not-for-profit organizations located in a qualified census tract or serving low-income persons, or a targeted population, could potentially qualify for NMTC financing.

 Common transactions that are financed with NMTCs include: